Fortum and Microsoft's data centre project advances climate targets

 Emissions-free electricity makes district heating cleaner

 Fortum already produces district heating by utilising the waste heat from Espoo’s waste water treatment process and from three smaller data centers.
-Microsoft's planned data centers would enable the phase out of all coal and some gas in the region’s district heating network.
+Microsoft's planned data centers would enable the phase out of more CO2-emitting heat production in the region’s district heating network.
+Use of coal was discontinued already in spring 2024.

-Microsoft along with other leading data centre operators also aim to reduce their own carbon footprint – and the easiest way to do that is by using zero-emission electricity.
+Microsoft along with other leading data centre operators also aim to reduce their own carbon footprint – and the easiest way to do that is by using electricity that is produced without CO2 emissions.
 If waste heat from data centers is available for use in district heating network, fossil fuel-based heat can be replaced with heat from clean electricity, and the overall role of clean electricity grows.
 This increases not only Fortum's but also Microsoft's sustainability even further.

 The planned data centers require plenty of secure electricity and will have a direct power supply from Finland's electricity transmission grid, provided by Fingrid.